 |5/29/2015||Interviewees will be notified as to whether they have been accepted into the 2014-2015 program|

 |October 2015 (may be adjusted)||Training begins|

 |November 2015 (may be adjusted)||Tutoring begins and training continues|

 Applicants must be:

-- 1) a financially underprivileged college student with more than 1 year of college remaining
+- 1) a financially underprivileged college student with at least 1.5 years of college remaining

-- 2) able to commit at least 6 hours/week from October 2013 until program hours are completed (between the end of the academic year and early Fall 2014, determined on a case-by-case basis)
+- 2) able to commit at least 6 hours/week from October 2015 until program hours are completed (ideally through the end of Fall 2016, flexible on a case-by-case basis)